Last updated on March 29, 2026

 Like Resculpt, Reality Shift takes a page from white's book to exile a creature for just 2 mana.

-It can sometimes backfire and put on the board something bigger and meaner.
+One of the best manifest cards, Reality Shift can sometimes backfire and put something bigger and meaner on the board.
 But to eliminate a key threat, and above all to disrupt a key combo piece, the cost and the risk are well worth it.

 Flusterstorm